TIMELINE-Who is Julian Assange?

-Jan 4 (Reuters) - A London court will deliver a ruling on Monday on whether WikiLeaks founder Julian Assange should be extradited to the United States to face criminal charges.
+Jan 6 (Reuters) - WikiLeaks founder Julian Assange will seek to be released from prison on bail on Wednesday after a British judge refused to extradite to him to the United States, where he is wanted to face criminal charges.

 Following are some key events and details in Assange’s life: